Samsung's marketing splurge doesn't always bring bang-for-buck

-And Samsung, which has a market value of $227 billion, has made no secret of keeping up its aggressive marketing and promotion splurge as it seeks to make its brand as aspirational as Apple Inc's (AAPL.O).
+And Samsung, which has a market value of $227 billion, has made no secret of keeping up its aggressive marketing and promotion splurge as it seeks to make its brand as aspirational as Apple Inc's.
 But the money it's spending doesn't always bring the desired result.

 Last month, a Samsung-sponsored short-film contest finale at the Sydney Opera House received poor reviews for blatant product placement in a series of 'behind the scenes' videos.
 In Britain, viewers panned a product placement deal with ITV's popular X-Factor talent show.
 "Is this a singing competition or an extended Samsung advert?" asked Twitter user Ryan Browne.